jonathanullrich/python_setup/README.md

 Use Pylance in VSCode for autocomplete.
 Use mypy for type checking as part of the CI process

-## Development setup

-In VSCode install the python extension - it comes with Pylance for Intellisense.

 ## Dependency management

 ```bash